Shuntaro Tanikawa

-Shuntarō Tanikawa (谷川 俊太郎, Tanikawa Shuntarō) was a Japanese poet and translator.
+Shuntarō Tanikawa (谷川 俊太郎, Tanikawa Shuntarō) was a Japanese poet, translator, children's author, and screenwriter.
 He was considered to be one of the most widely read and highly regarded Japanese poets, both in Japan and abroad.
 The English translation of his poetry volume Floating the River in Melancholy, translated by William I. Elliott and Kazuo Kawamura and illustrated by Yōko Sano, won the American Book Award in 1989.